pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 Use the following example commands from a terminal session on your Pi where your Z-Wave stick is connected.

-**Note:** You should only do this when Home Assistant has been stopped.
+**Note:** You should only do this when Open Peer Power has been stopped.

 Turn off "Disco lights":